-This MD&A of Maple Gold Mines Ltd. (the "Company" or "Maple Gold") has been prepared by management to assist the reader to assess material changes in the financial condition and results of operations of the Company as at March 31, 2019 and for the three months then ended.
-This MD&A should be read in conjunction with the condensed interim financial statements of the Company and related notes thereto as at and for the three months ended March 31, 2019 and 2018.
+This MD&A of Maple Gold Mines Ltd. (the "Company" or "Maple Gold") has been prepared by management to assist the reader to assess material changes in the financial condition and results of operations of the Company as at June 30, 2019 and for the three and six months then ended.
+This MD&A should be read in conjunction with the condensed interim financial statements of the Company and related notes thereto as at and for the three and six months ended June 30, 2019 and 2018.
 The condensed interim financial statements have been prepared in accordance with International Accounting Standard ("IAS") 34, "Interim Financial Reporting" using accounting policies consistent with International Financial Reporting Standards ("IFRS").
-The accounting policies followed in these condensed interim financial statements are the same as those applied in the Company's most recent audited annual financial statements for the year ended December 31, 2018, except as disclosed in Note 2(d) of the condensed interim financial information has been prepared in accordance with IFRS and all dollar amounts presented are Canadian dollars unless otherwise stated.
+The accounting policies followed in these condensed interim financial statements are the same as those applied in the Company's most recent audited annual financial statements for the year ended December 31, 2018, except as disclosed in Note 2(d) of the condensed interim financial statements.
+All financial information has been prepared in accordance with IFRS and all dollar amounts presented are Canadian dollars unless otherwise stated.